 Why Motor rated in KW instead of KVA?

-The transformer and alternator are designed on the basis of apparent power(kVA).
-The power factor at the incoming supply side of the transformer depends on the types of loads connected to the secondary of the transformer i.e. the load may be resistive, inductive or capacitive.
+The transformer and alternator are designed based on apparent power(kVA).
+The power factor at the incoming supply side of the transformer depends on the types of loads connected to the transformer’s secondary, i.e., the load may be resistive, inductive, or capacitive.
 The designer does not know at what power factor the user will operate the transformer.

 Motor is rated in kW

-At the other hand, the motor has fixed power factor at its full load current.
-All the motor data- voltage,current and power factor are given on the nameplate of the motor.
-The motor is designed to drive the mechanical load of particular rating.
+On the other hand, the motor has a fixed power factor at its full load current.
+All the motor data- voltage, current, and power factor are given on the motor’s nameplate.
+The motor is designed to drive the mechanical load of a particular rating.

 The motor draws active power from the mains and converts it into mechanical power.
-The reactive power drawn by the motor to meet its magnetizing power requirement does not converts into the useful work.
+The reactive power drawn by the motor to meet its magnetizing power requirement does not convert into useful work.

 P = KVA x Power Factor